We’re placing some bets on the future of customer experience

 Additionally, composability means that code is not exempt from re-use.
 Modular packages of code that can be used to multiply impact will become the way forward, and something that can be used to also make development easier There will be more options to leverage what exists as a baseline to unlock incredible growth.

 The definition of a CRM is changing.
 It will evolve as technology rages forward, as it will, even with the roadblocks we’re already aware of.
 This makes for an exciting time when we can build journeys that are more complete and more personalized—and easier to implement and iterate on than ever before.
-Join us at Relate to go deeper and learn more.
+Watch Relate on demand to go deeper and learn more.